Connect with us

 "I am opposed to Obamacare expansion in Mississippi.
 I am opposed to Obamacare expansion in Mississippi.
 I am opposed to Obamacare expansion in Mississippi.
 I don't know how many ways I can explain this to y'all," Reeves said.

-Reeves' fellow Republican House Speaker Philip Gunn has frequently given equally deep and erudite explanations of his steadfast opposition to accepting $1 a year in federal money to help the working poor and Mississippi's distressed hospitals.
+Reeves' fellow Republican House Speaker Philip Gunn has frequently given equally deep and erudite explanations of his steadfast opposition to accepting $1 billion a year in federal money to help the working poor and Mississippi's distressed hospitals.

 "From what I know about it, we cannot afford it," Gunn said tersely to questions as the 2021 legislative session ended, obviously not wanting to discuss the issue further.